 - 3.1 The ARP has been developed to assist members by providing a structured framework in which to communicate and resolve Competing Claims together.
 The ARP is initiated when a member requests assistance or when the ERP does not resolve a Competing Claim. - 3.2 Screenrights' role in the ARP is to facilitate the resolution of Competing Claims by members, monitor members' timely engagement in these processes and to record the outcome.
 Screenrights does not assess or determine the validity of any Competing Claim. - 3.3 The ARP is designed to encourage members to engage constructively to resolve a Competing Claim themselves.
-If Screenrights considers, in its absolute discretion, that in any phase of the ARP a member has failed to comply with the ARP constructively and in good faith, Screenrights may amend or delete that member's registration for the title on the basis that the member is deemed to have withdrawn their conflicting claim. - 3.4 If at any time the ARP results in changes to registrations meaning that there are no longer conflicting claims to the title, then the Competing Claim will be treated as resolved and royalties will be distributed in accordance with the amended registrations.
+With this in mind, each phase of the ARP requires the member claimants to take certain steps, such as explicitly confirming their registrations, submitting supporting evidence, or engaging in constructive negotiations with the other parties.
+Strict deadlines apply. - 3.4 Compliance with these requirements and deadlines is very important.
+As set out in more detail below, where a member (the "defaulting member") fails to comply with the requirements of the ARP, this will generally have the following consequences: - (a) The defaulting member's registration relevant to the Competing Claim will be treated as withdrawn; - (b) The Competing Claim will be resolved in favour of the party or parties who did comply with the ARP (subject to any remaining dispute between those parties under the ARP);